 Jury of the Croatian Programme:

-Sandra Botica Brešan (1963) graduated in TV editing from the Academy of Dramatic Art.
-In professional film and television productions she has edited six feature films, five documentary films, two TV series, and two specific film projects that were a part of presenting Croatia at World Expos (a circle-vision documentary for the 1998 EXPO in Lisboa and a docu-fiction screened on salt on the floor for the 1995 EXPO in Japan).
-Her crowning acknowledgment for her work in film was the 2008 Golden Arena for Best Film Editing for the film Will Not End Here, directed by Vinko Brešan.
+Sandra Botica Brešan (Šibenik, 1963) graduated in TV editing from the Academy of Dramatic Art in Zagreb.
+In professional film and television productions she has edited six feature films, five documentary films, two TV series, and two specific film projects that were a part of presenting Croatia at World Expos (Portugal, 1998 and Japan, 1995).
+She is a professor at the Editing Department of the Academy of Dramatic Art in Zagreb.
+She won the Golden Arena for Best Editing in 2008 for the film Will Not End Here.

 Marijan Krivak (Zagreb, 1963) graduated in philosophy and comparative literature from the Faculty of Humanities and Social Sciences in Zagreb, where he earned his PhD in philosophy.
 For many years he was an editor for the journal Philosophical Research.
 He publishes texts on film, video and theory in Kinoteka, ARKZIN, Vijenac, Zarez, Croatian Cinema Chronicle and Zapis.
 He has published several books, including Film… Politika… Subverzija?
 (2009) and Kino Hrvatska (2015).
 He is a standing associate of the Croatian Cinema Chronicle, Filmoskop radio show, and filmovi.hr.
 He works at the Faculty of Humanities and Social Sciences of the Josip Juraj Strossmayer University in Osijek.